checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/importing-traces/troubleshooting-missing-spans.md

                processors: [filter/checkly, batch]
       ```

-   * Sampling in your applications' code.
+   #### Sampling directly in your applications' code.
    Choose the specific [instrumentation language guide](docs/traces-open-telemetry/instrumenting-code/) and review your configuration against Step 2 in the guides.

 ### Review OpenTelemetry Exporter configuration